List of artificial objects in heliocentric orbit

 Below is a list of artificial objects currently in heliocentric orbit, but not intended to orbit or land on any planetary or satellite body.
 This list does not include upper stages from robotic missions (only the S-IVB upper stages from Apollo missions with astronauts are listed), objects in the Sun–Earth Lagrange points or objects that are escaping from the Solar System.

 United States

-The Federal government of the United States has placed in heliocentric orbit:
+The United States has placed in heliocentric orbit: